neo4j-labs/neodash/README.md

 Open the minio database in browser: [http://localhost:9099](http://localhost:9099).
 Log in with user name and password (detailed in docker compose file).
 Create a user and set the policy to readwrite.
-The access and secret keys need to be updated in the `connection/minio_config.ini` file.
+The access and secret keys need to be updated in the `connection/minio_config.ini` file, and in `statistics/minio_config.ini`.
 Create a bucket and update the bucket name in `connection/minio_api.py` file.
 Add the PCAP file to the bucket.

 Open the neo4j database in browser: [http://localhost:7474](http://localhost:7474).